Cat Wag: Why Responsible Cat Owners Choose Insurance for Cats

 Step 6: Reward After Each Session Positive reinforcement helps build trust and makes the routine easier over time.

 Not all dogs accept brushing immediately.
-Fortunately, several alternatives support dental hygiene:
+Fortunately, several alternatives support for dental hygiene are available in monthly plans:

 • Dental Wipes: Useful for quick cleaning of the tooth surface.